Acute Carbon Monoxide Poisoning in a Filipino Household: A Case Report | Canada Hyperbarics Skip to main content

 What They Found

 In this case, five family members were unconscious and three died.
-The main patient had high carboxyhemoglobin levels, muscle damage (rhabdomyolysis), and brain injury (hypoxic-ischemic encephalopathy).
+The main patient had high carboxyhemoglobin levels, muscle damage (rhabdomyolysis), and brain injury (hypoxic-ischaemic encephalopathy).
 This patient improved with adequate hydration, early rehabilitation, and trauma-focused psychotherapy, even without hyperbaric oxygen therapy.

 Canadian Relevance